UpGoerFive/Gift-Picker/README.md

 After doing this, the program can be called by entering:
 `(gift-picker NAMES INCLUDE EXCLUDE)` with the lists in that order.
 The names list is required but either or both of the others may be left out.

+Dr. Racket provides parentheses highlighting, which is helpful.
+Also as stated above, it's possible to just enter the lists in order in the `(gift-picker)` call, but this is annoying to do.

+I'll likely spend some time to make this easier to use.
+Hopefully with a little more flexibility in the Inclusion/Exclusion lists and the ability to just run this on a text file.
+If things go particularly well, I'll manage to make it work through Google Slides.

+Thanks!